MIPLabCH/myPLS/README.md

 • Function ploterr (Copyright (c) 2008, Felix Zoergiebel) for bar plots

+*Getting started:*
+• Please have a look at the example scripts to get an overview on all setup options and to see how to run the PLS scripts.

+• In the 'docu' folder, you will find a documentation that contains a short introduction into the principles of PLS and a few general guidelines for setting up your PLS analysis.

 ### PLS method
 For general descriptions of PLS for medical image analysis, we refer to: